-If you're a fan of FoodCycler, you probably already know that this countertop "electric composter" creates an incredible soil amendment for your garden.
+If you're a fan of FoodCycler, you probably already know that this countertop food waste recycler creates an incredible soil amendment for your garden.

-Soil amendment, or soil conditioner, is a soil additive you incorporate into your garden to increase water retention, aeration and organic matter.
+Soil amendment, or soil conditioner, is a soil additive you can incorporate into your garden to increase water retention, aeration and organic matter, all important elements in a healthy garden!

 What's NPK?

 NPK stands for Nitrogen-Phosphorus-Potassium.
 These are the three macro-nutrients required by plants for healthy growth.
-You'll often find an NPK ratio listed on bags of synthetic fertilizer at the store.
+(You'll regularly find an NPK ratio listed on bags of synthetic fertilizer at the store.)

-With an NPK of 4-1-1, you can see that the FoodCycler soil amendment is particularly high in nitrogen compared to the other two macro-nutrients.
-This means that your homemade fertilizer will likely have a powerful store of nitrogen ready to be made available to your plant roots, if incorporated into the soil correctly.
+With an average NPK of 1-1-1, your homemade FoodCycler fertilizer will have a powerful store of nitrogen, phosphorous and potassium ready to be made available to your plant roots, if incorporated into the soil correctly.

 This blog post is going to list some nitrogen-loving plants which you can nourish with your homemade soil conditioner to make the most of your by-product's high nitrogen rating.